eilccn/computervision/project1/README.md

 ### Instructions for running executables

-1. Place all files from the "vid_display" directory (filter.cpp, filter.h, vidDisplay.cpp, CMakeLists.txt)  into a directory on user's own OS (i.e. assume it's called "vid_display") <br />
+1. Place all files from the "vid_display" directory (filter.cpp, filter.h, vidDisplay.cpp) into a directory on your own OS (i.e. assume it's called "proj1") <br />
+2. You may download the CMake compiler, add your own CMakeLists.txt file to your directory for compiling, or you may opt to use another compiling method.
-2. Create a directory within the "vid_display" directory called "build". <br />
+3. Create a directory within your "proj1" directory called "build". <br />
-3. Inside the "build" directory enter "cmake .." in command line followed by "make". <br />
+4. Inside the "build" directory enter "cmake .." in the command line followed by "make". <br />
-4. The user can now run the code by entering "./project1" in the command line.
+5. You should now be able to run the code by entering "./project1" in the command line.

 ### Description